 Neonatal telemedicine at Children’s Colorado

 Telehealth adoption in neonatology is a very recent phenomenon in the United States.
-For the past few years, however, Children’s Colorado been providing telehealth opportunities to improve the care of neonates and other patients who need neonatal and pediatric expertise throughout Colorado and regionally.
+For the past few years, however, Children’s Colorado has been providing telehealth opportunities to improve the care of neonates and other patients who need neonatal and pediatric expertise throughout Colorado and regionally.

 In this video, neonatologist Jeanne Zenge, MD, explains the telehealth services our NICU providers have offered for a few years now.
 Children’s Colorado has the capability to provide HIPAA-compliant video contact between long-distant family members and NICU patients through Baby Chat.
 Other services include telehealth sessions between NICU providers and family members, tele-discharge sessions between NICU providers, primary care providers and parents, as well as teleconsultations between neonatologists and community providers.